camunda/camunda-docs-manual/content/reference/rest/case-execution/get.md

 ---

-Retrieves a single case execution according to the `CaseExecution` interface in the engine.
+Retrieves a case execution by id, according to the `CaseExecution` interface in the engine.

 # Method